 - Let the procedure run until the device turns off then remove the USB and boot up the Infinity:One as usual

-Windows 10 will finalise its installation during the first boot and this usually takes a few minutes to complete - the default Infinity:One admin account password is infinityone which you can change/remove when you login the first time.
+Windows 10 will finalise the installation during the first boot and this usually takes a few minutes to complete - the default Infinity:One admin account password is "infinityone" which you can change/remove when you login the first time.

 For reference, the content of the USB drive just prepared should look like this:

 The Visitor account allows students to login into a local temporary account which has several security policies in place (e.g. the user cannot access system settings) and is mainly designed to access online resources via the browser.

 Please note that the WiFi credentials are deleted at every login for this account forcing the new user to connect to the network with their own credentials.